PrioritySoftware/PrioritySoftware.github.io/_sdk/Procedure-Open-Form.md

 You can use SQL commands to open a given form and retrieve a given record.
-This is useful, for instance, when you want to create a new Direct Activation from the *Sales Orders* form that will open a customer shipment.
+This is useful, for instance, when you want to create a new Action from the *Sales Orders* form that will open a customer shipment.
 In this example, once the document is successfully opened, the *Customer Shipments* form opens and the new document is retrieved automatically.

-The following gives some basic guidelines for creating such a Direct
+The following gives some basic guidelines for creating such an Action:
-Activation:

 1. Define an [interface](Interfaces ) (e.g.,
     **YUVV_OPENDOC_D**) using the **GENERALLOAD** load table to open the